Skip to content

 Share

 Self-coached cyclists don't fail because they're not motivated.
 They fail because they keep making the same five fixable mistakes over and over again.
-We see these patterns constantly — through emails, through socials, and inside our Not Done Yet coaching community.
+We see these patterns constantly — through emails, through socials, and inside our Not Done Yet coaching community, where we work with riders across Ireland, the UK, and the US.
 Here's what they are, and how to fix them fast.

 Mistake 1: Using AI for Coaching